merenlab/merenlab.org/tutorials/vibrio-jasicida-pangenome/index.md

 The {% include PROGRAM name="anvi-summarize" %} step essentially generates an output directory with an `index.html` file that can be opened on any browser, and enables you to share your pangenome as a supplementary data item in any publication.

 Another option, especially if you would like to feel like the year 2021 has finally arrived, you can shre your pangenome in a fully reproducible and interactive way.
-For that (1) create a new directory, (2) copy into this directory the two essential files, `V_jascida/V_jascida-PAN.db` and `V_jascida-GENOMES.db`, (3) compress the directory (i.e., tar/gz it), (4) upload it to FigShare, and (5) include the DOI for this item in your data availability section of your publication.
+For that (1) create a new directory, (2) copy into this directory the two essential files, `V_jascida/V_jascida-PAN.db` and `V_jascida-GENOMES.db`, (3) compress the directory (i.e., tar/gz it), (4) upload it to Zenodo or FigShare, and (5) include the DOI for this item in your data availability section of your publication.

 ---